Effective date: May 1, 2019

 Researchers / Data Analysts

 We may also share personal information for research, academic studies, data analysis, and reports.
-Information for these purposes is always aggregated and not personally identifiable.
-That means none of the information is linked to you or any other particular person.
+Information for these purposes is always aggregated.
 For example, the data we share may be used to say how many users (not the names of) live in New York.
 We may also share with others how many people (not who) visited our site.

 We do not share information from:

 We may share information about our users to our non-profit funders for research purposes.
-Information for these purposes is always aggregated and not personally identifiable.
+Information for these purposes is always aggregated.

 We do not share information from: